capactio/capact/docs/tutorial/content-creation/README.md

 Although Confluence needs an database, we don't specify is as an input argument here.
 That is because, we leave selecting a database to the Implementation.

-Now we need to define the two Types, which we use in your Interface: `cap.type.productivity.confluence.install-input` and `cap.type.productivity.confluence.config`.
+Now we need to define the two Types, which we use in our Interface: `cap.type.productivity.confluence.install-input` and `cap.type.productivity.confluence.config`.

 ```yaml
 ocfVersion: 0.0.1